 Single Major.
 A department major typically consists of at least 30 credits with specified and elective courses determined by the department.
-A grade of C- is normally required in all major courses.
+A minimum grade of C- is normally required in all major courses minimum grade required in all courses within the major is the same as that needed for a single major.